pinkpong111/instability-dynamics-multi-agent/README.md

 Earlier layers capture local syntactic patterns while later layers are responsible for high-level abstraction and reasoning.
 The implication is that the residual degradation floor is not a governance failure to be corrected — it is the structural condition that makes hierarchical processing possible.
 Attempting to eliminate it would collapse the abstraction hierarchy.

 The governance implication is precise: **the residual floor defines the minimum noise baseline that any intervention must accept.** Metadata injection and degradation protocols should be calibrated against this floor, not against a zero-noise target.
 Interventions that attempt to push below the structural floor will either fail or damage the abstraction capacity that makes the lower layer functional.

+This floor also defines the lower bound of the "HOW MUCH to degrade" problem in seed-level governance (Section 6.4): the agent cannot learn a degradation magnitude below what the structural floor permits.
+The seed can encode the process; the floor constrains the minimum achievable result.

 ### 3.4 Intervention Timing Tradeoff